imperador/vapor-launcher/README.md

 # Vapor Launcher releases
-This is just for releases.
-Do not open issues here.
+This is just for releases

 ```ini
 [ FAQ ]